liaoliaots/nestjs-redis/docs/latest/redis.md

 > HINT: The `RedisModule` is a [global module](https://docs.nestjs.com/modules#global-modules).
 Once defined, this module is available everywhere.

+> HINT: If you don't set the namespace for a client, its namespace is set to "default".
+Please note that you shouldn't have multiple client without a namespace, or with the same namespace, otherwise they will get overridden.

 **Then** we can use redis in two ways.

 via decorator: